Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

  Permits application of the principal of least privilige by limiting the control of a user to only specific commands and allowing temporary escalation to the root privilidge only for the time when a command is run.
 In other words it will only alow the user to complete actions that he/she has access to.
 Sudo also keeps a log of all the commands used by the user

- - Related commands:
+ **Related commands**
  - `whoami` Reveals the current username when this command is typed in the terminal
  - `su`  Switching users
- - `sudoers` file containing the list of users and descriptions of their access
+ - `sudoers` file containing the list of users and descriptions of their access - must be used with cat, less etc
  - `chown`
- - `exit`
+ - `exit` exits the user and takes you to the default user sysadmin
+ - `su -l` lists all the commands the exisiting user has access to

 > Switching to the root directory so you can run root level commands.
 This command must be used to switch to the root directory before you can make changes to the user access.